InfoSeeking/CoagmentoCollaboratory/README.md

 cat db/*.sql | mysql -u <user> -h <host> -p
 ```
 ###Environment
 This was developed on Apache 2.2.22 with PHP version 5.4.6.
 At the moment, it has not been tested with other versions of PHP but should at least work with PHP 5.4 and above.

-To test if your environment is working, try going to demo/index.php.
+###Testing
+Included in this repo is the <b>test</b> folder containing a number of simple tests using the core classes.
+If you are setting up your environment, try running these first.
+If these work, you can see examples of what is possible by navigating to the <b>demo</b> folder.